-You can use our personal loan calculator to find out how much you’d pay in interest.
+You can use our personal loan calculator to estimate how much you’d pay in interest.

 Using a credit card to fund your business can be a smart decision.
 If you need access to revolving credit, a credit card can be a better choice than a business or personal loan.

-Some business credit cards offer rewards, such as cash back for your purchases, which can stretch your budget further.
-They might even have a zero-interest promotional period.
+Some business credit cards offer rewards, such as cash back for your purchases, which can stretch your budget further, and they might even have a zero-interest promotional period.

-However, getting a credit card is only wise if you have good credit.
+However, getting a credit card is only advised if you have good credit.
 Otherwise, you could get hit with expensive interest rates that can cause your balance to grow.

 To find an angel investor, you can post your project on the Angel Investment Network.